-- Number is a unique code for the workstation.
+- The number is a unique code for the workstation.

 - Name is the name/description of the workstation.

-- Group is the code and name of the group of similar workstations.
+- The group is the code and name of the group of similar workstations.

 - Hourly rate is optional.
 If given, the software will take it into account when calculating the manufacturing cost.
 If not given, the cost of the operation should be entered in the routing.
 This setting has priority over what is defined in a routing (as more accurate/specific).